Mu0n/F256KsimpleCdoodles/README.md

 ![midStuff2](https://github.com/user-attachments/assets/6c89f4dd-bee8-4a22-86d8-e7407d4dfcf5)

 This is meant for the F256K2 (and Jr. "the Second") since it targets the SAM2695 Dream IC found on those machines only.
 Use the arrow keys left/right to select the note to be played, use the up/down to select the instrument (from 0 to 128) and play a short test note with the space bar.
+If you plug in a MIDI controller in the MIDI in port, you can also play that way (much easier and faster for tests).
+The relevant MIDI uart register addresses will try to display in real time the data that passes through them.

 ## Bach's MIDI Hero